Raphaeldott/holbertonschool-shell/io_redirections_and_filters/README.md

 | rev: Reverses the result back to normal.
 | LC_ALL=C sort -f: Sorts the final output in a case-insensitive manner.

+ex 25 acrostic
+cut -c 1 | paste -s -d ''

+cut -c 1 input.txt: This extracts the first character from each line in input.txt. paste -s -d '': This combines all the extracted characters into a single line without any delimiter.

+j'avais aussi essayé:    cut -c 1 | tr -d '\n'     mais impossible d'avoir \n a la fin